rootdavinalfa/OpenMusix/README.md

 ## LEGAL
 Copyright 2020 Davin Alfarizky Putra Basudewa

 Apache 2.0

 Common Creative License for any image asset on this project

+## Disclaimer

+Don't upload this project to playstore or you will get the consequence!

 ## Screenshot
 <span align="center"><img width="200px" height="360px" src="docs/ss1.jpg"></span>